I’m just re-posting this story from this time last year as a reminder why it’s always important to pay attention to what those crows are up to!

-This little story has everything — lost dogs, snow, mystery, love, determination, teamwork, social media and Geordie the wonder dog.
+It’s a story with everything — lost dogs, snow, mystery, love, determination, teamwork, social media and Geordie the wonder dog.

-But crows are the real heroes of the story!
+But crows are a key part of the story!

 I had planned a quiet day of wrapping and baking.
 I have had the ingredients to make stollen bread for three years now, and not a single loaf has been produced.
 This year looks as if it might be year four, but I really don’t care.